-The entire coastline is known as Turtle Town but for tourists tourists, only the Maluaka Beach is popular as it is one of the best places to snorkel in Maui.
-Just picture a white sand beach, calm and clear water, and a rich marine life.
+The entire coastline is known as Turtle Town, but for tourists, only Maluaka Beach is popular as it is one of the best places to snorkel in Maui.
+Just picture a white sand beach, calm and clear water, and rich marine life.
 All these add up to make a snorkeler’s paradise.

-The place got its names from the green sea turtles which are found abundantly here.
+The place got its name from the Hawaiian green sea turtles, which are found abundantly here.

 Maluaka is a beautiful beach.
 It is less frequented.
 The Haleakala Mountain shields the beach from the trade winds, making it safe and also conducive to plenty of water activities.
 The undisturbed sea is ideal for boating, fishing, swimming, and snorkeling.

-The reef gently slopes down which makes it easy for you to find the right spot for yourself.
-The southern tip of the beach is the best place to locate green turtles.
+The reef gently slopes down, making it easy to find the right spot for yourself.
+The southern tip of the beach is the best place to locate Hawaiian green sea turtles.

 One more thing, the green sea turtles are not green but brown.
-When they lie still, you may mistake them as rocks, so keep a careful watch for them.
+When they lie still, you may mistake them for rocks, so keep a careful watch for them.